jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 ![](images/1.%20Interfaces%20Main%20Concepts.012.png)

 So because the triangle has an externally defined class (dashed line) instead of an externally defined interface (dotted line) the situation turns from implicit interface into classic inheritance.
 In the situation above one object inherits from another object.
-Expressing it more like one class inheriting from another class it would look as follows:
+Expressing it more like one class inheriting from another class it might look as follows:

 ![](images/1.%20Interfaces%20Main%20Concepts.013.png)